victor-renan/victor-renan/README.md

 - AWS EC2
 - Git

-### 🖥️ Techniques
+### 🖥️ Skills

-- Robust backends using PHP/Laravel and fancy frontends with Vue.js and TailwindCSS.
+- Robust backends using PHP/Laravel
+- Fancy frontends with Vue.js and TailwindCSS.
-- CLI tools with Golang and Urfave, also robust backends with Gin.
+- CLI tools with Golang and Urfave
+- Robust backends with Gin.
 - Container orchestration with Docker.
-- Amazon Web Services EC2 management for the deployment of applications.
+- AWS (Amazon Web Services) EC2.
 - GitHub CI/CD (Continuous Integration / Continuous Delivery).
-- Design patterns and code refatoring.
+- Use of design patterns and code refatoring.
-- Security practices.